archiverjs/node-archiver/README.md

 #### finalize()

 Finalizes the instance and prevents further appending to the archive structure.
-You should be listening for the `end`, `close`, or `finish` event of the destination stream (before calling this) to properly detect stream completion.
-Otherwise, you will most likely end up with data corruption.
+Calling this is required to get the valid zip archive and for destination stream to be closed.
+Notice that <code>end</code>, <code>close</code> or <code>finish</code> events on the destination stream may fire right after <code>finalize</code> call so you should set listeners on them before call to properly detect stream completion.

 #### pointer()